 A widely accepted standard for computer rooms or EDP areas is British Standard BS6266, equipment overheating at a stage well before combustion.
-To perform the test electrically overload a 1-metre length of PVC insulated wire of 10/0.1mm gauge for one minute using an appropriate power supply.
+To perform the test electrically overload a 1 gauge for one minute using an appropriate power supply.
 The detector has two minutes from the end of the wire burn to give an alarm indication.